MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

 * Office 365 Global Admin permissions
 * Power Apps Environment Admin permissions plus a Power Apps plan, Power Automate plan, or a [free Power Apps trial](https://docs.microsoft.com/powerapps/maker/signup-for-powerapps) license

-For more information, see [Environments administration in PowerApps](environments-administration.md).
+For more information, see [Environments administration in Power Apps](environments-administration.md).

 ## Sign in to the Power Apps Admin center
 Sign in to the Admin center at [https://admin.powerapps.com](https://admin.powerapps.com).